ff6347/IDMap/README.md

 ======

 Creating Maps with InDesign and Basil.js
+This is early draft. not ready for usage.
+If you still want to give it a try...

 ##Usage

 [Download](http://basiljs.ch/download/) and [install](http://basiljs.ch/tutorials/installation-and-getting-started/) [Basil.js](http://basiljs.ch)

-If you don't want to develop just grab the latest version from the /dist folder and run the scripts.
+If you don't want to develop just grab the latest version from the /dist folder, place it in your basiljs user folder and run the scripts.

 ##Development